bSchnepp/gsoc-2022/README.md

 ## Final Product

-The main result of this project was to enable the vc4 driver under NetBSD, and to make as much progress as possible to enabling graphics acceleration using the driver.
+The main result of this project was to enable the vc4 driver under NetBSD, and to make as much progress as possible with enabling graphics acceleration under this driver.
-At a high level, this was achieved by splitting the main portions of the vc4 driver into separate sub-components based on how they appear in the DeviceTree bindings, and to adapt memory-related code to fit the model presented by NetBSD while avoiding deep changes to the original code where they were unnecessary.
+At a high level, this was achieved by splitting the main portions of the vc4 driver into separate sub-components based on how they appear in the DeviceTree bindings, and to adapt memory-related code to fit the model presented by NetBSD while avoiding deep changes to the original code where they were unnecessary. <br/>

+This approach simplified the loading process, and fits with the methodology expected by NetBSD.

 ### [VC4 Changes for NetBSD src](https://github.com/bSchnepp/src/tree/vc4)
 ### [VC4 Changes for NetBSD xsrc](https://github.com/bSchnepp/xsrc/tree/vc4)